310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Wah— You are right.
-They look different from how they look at home, so I did not notice them.
+wah— you are right. they look different from how they look at home, so i did not notice them.

-They seem like regular people when they look like that way, don’t they?
+they seem like regular people when they look like that way, don’t they?
 {% endbubble %}

 {% bubble Madara %}